AvenP/Pub-Crawl/README.md

-# Pub-Crawl
+# Craft-Crawler

 ## Project Summary

-An application to create your very own pub crawl for you and your friends.
-Where you can visit local breweries and distilleries local to the area
+An application to create your very own brewery tour for you and your friends.
+Where you can visit local breweries and cideries local to the area

 ## Developers